Financial Aid and Scholarships – School of Graduate Studies

-The Office of Financial Aid administers the financial aid available to SGU students, including need-based scholarships, and student loans.
+The Office of Financial Aid administers the financial aid available to SGU students, including need-based scholarships, and private education loans.
 We also offer students extensive financial aid counseling to help them understand eligibility requirements and any terms and conditions of financial assistance packages.

 Graduate Student Loans